gbgabiola/progress/courses/edx/understanding-technology.md

     </body>
   </html>
   ```
-- href (hyper reference) is set to where you want the link to go
+- href (hyper reference) set to where you want the link to go
-- Blue, underlined text traditionally represents a link on a webpage
+- blue, underlined text traditionally represents a link on a webpage
-- The bottom left corner on Chrome shows the destination of a link when you hover over the text
+- hovering over the link shows the destination of a link at the bottom left corner on Chrome
-- A link traditionally becomes purple if you've already followed that link
+- traditionally, link becomes purple if you've already followed that link
-  - Browser remembers where you've been
+  - browser remembers where you've been
-    - Potential privacy concern
+    - potential privacy concern

 ### Images

-- The web is filled with images
+- the web is filled with images
 - `<img/>` is the image tag
   ```html
   <!DOCTYPE html>